Verytas/School21_JavaSimpleORM/README.md

 This is (basic) ORM implementaion using Java Refleflection API.<br />
 On startup it will create table with fields specified in model (models.User.java). <br />
-Application allows to save, update and find users in database using Java class methods. <br />
+Application allows to save, update and find users in database using Java class methods <br />
 (SQL queries will be generated automatically).<br />
 <br />
 Testing of application is in app.Program.java <br />